rust-lang/rust/0000-stdout-existential-crisis.md

 * Make `println!` `print!` `panic!` `assert!` return errors that the user has to handle.
 This would lose a large part of the convenience of these macros.
 * Continue with the status quo and panic if `stdout` or `stderr` doesn't exist.
-* For `std::io::stdin` `std::io::stdout` and `std::io::stderr`, make them return the equivalent of `std::io::empty` or `std::io::sink` if their respective handles don't exist.
-This leaves people unable to explicitly handle the case of them not existing, but has the advantage of not breaking stable signatures.
+* For `std::io::stdin` `std::io::stdout` and `std::io::stderr`, make them return a `Result`.
+This would be a breaking change to the signature, so if this is desired it should be done immediately before 1.0.
-** Or they could simply error upon attempting to write to/read from the handles.
+** Alternatively, make the objects returned by these methods error upon attempting to write to/read from them if their respective handle doesn't exist.

 # Unresolved questions